-The University of Wisconsin-Madison Center for Financial Security's (CFS) Retirement and Disability Social Policy In-Residence Mentored Fellowship Program is an interdisciplinary program providing mentored fellowships in the field of retirement and disability research.
-Funded by the Social Security Administration through CFS' Retirement and Disability Research Consortium (RDRC), it provides two full-time fellowships for postdoctoral researchers, or those in dissertator status.
+The University of Wisconsin-Madison Center for Financial Security's (CFS) In-Residence Mentored Fellowship is an interdisciplinary training program providing mentored fellowships in the field of retirement and disability research to postdoctoral researchers.
+Funded by the Social Security Administration through CFS' Retirement and Disability Research Consortium (RDRC), it provides one full-time position in-residence at the University of Wisconsin-Madison.

-Fellows will conduct research on topics related to Social Security, retirement, and disability policy, especially focused on economically vulnerable populations.
-Fellows will also conduct reviews, outreach and related work that supports the CFS RDRC as needed; and assist current RDRC principal investigators with their research.
-Fellows will be required to produce a Working Paper that conforms to SSA standards, and addresses how SSA can use the results of the study, along with an accompanying Policy Abstract and Research Brief, and quarterly progress reports.
+The 2022-23 Fellow will conduct research on topics related to Social Security, retirement, and disability policy, especially focused on economically vulnerable populations.
+The fellow is to produce a Working Paper that conforms to SSA standards, along with an accompanying Policy Abstract and Research Brief, and to submit quarterly progress reports throughout the project.
+The fellow is to also conduct reviews, outreach and related work that supports the CFS RDRC as needed.

-The goal is to produce high-quality research products, as well as to continue to develop early career researchers who can become principal investigators in the retirement and disability research fields.
-The fellowship will provide both funding and mentoring for fellows with an interest in applied research that is of relevance to Social Security programs and/or beneficiaries.
-Postdoctoral fellows will work in collaboration with CFS faculty, and will have access to a mentorship team from CFS and other UW-Madison centers, including the Center for Demography and Ecology, Institute for Research on Poverty, and Center for Demography of Health and Aging.
+Our goal is to produce high-quality research relevant to Social Security programs, policies and/or beneficiaries, as well as to continue to develop early career researchers who can become principal investigators in the retirement and disability research fields.
+This fellowship will provide both funding and mentoring for scholars interested in applied research within the RDRC focal areas.
+The fellows will work in collaboration with CFS faculty, and other affiliated mentors.
+The fellow will have access to a mentorship team from CFS and other UW-Madison centers, including the Center for Demography and Ecology, Institute for Research on Poverty, and Center for Demography of Health and Aging.